Ahmed7313/alx-zero_day/README.md

-This is a conflicting line in update_script branch.
+This is a conflicting line in main branch.